Home

 What the Law Allows

-Under California Government Code §7061 (SB 649), cities like Manhattan Beach can give legal preference in affordable housing to essential workers, such as:
+Under California Government Code §7061 (SB 649), cities like Manhattan Beach can give legal preference

 • Teachers